eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

     :code:`--cmake-args "-DCOMPILE_EXAMPLES=ON"` when running :code:`colcon build`.
     If you want to compile the performance tests, you will need to add the flag :code:`--cmake-args "--DPERFORMANCE_TESTS=ON"` when running :code:`colcon build`.
-    For this step, you need Gtest_ as explained in the :ref:`requirements_windows_sources` section above.
+    For this step, you need Gtest_ as explained in the requirements_windows_sources_ section above.

 .. _cmake_installation_windows: